 8. What can I use homemade powdered sugar for?

 Use homemade powdered sugar to make frosting or icing or glaze.
 Keep in mind that if you use less-refined sugar, your icing will be anywhere from golden to tan in color, depending on the type of sugar you use.

 You can also use it to dust cookies and bars and other desserts.
 I think this is a good option for desserts that you would normally use icing on.
 Choosing to dust rather than ice usually means you’ll use less sugar per serving in the long run.

 Some less refined sugars like date sugar and Sucanat and Rapadura are not crystalized and don’t dissolve well in liquid.
 Making these sugars into powder helps them incorporate into other ingredients in the recipe better.

-Some call sugars such as sucanat, demerara, muscovado, raw sugar, and turbinado sugar “unrefined sugar”; but the truth is, though they are less refined, they are still refined.
+Some people call sugars such as sucanat, demerara, muscovado, raw sugar, and turbinado sugar “unrefined sugar”; but the truth is, though they are less refined, they are still very refined.

 Cane sugar – even the least refined, such as sucanat and rapadura – is made by crushing sugar cane and extracting the juice (plus many more steps).
 The cane, which contains the fiber and many other nutrients, is discarded (or used for other purposes).
 This makes the end product a refined food.

 While homemade powdered sugar is definitely a better choice compared to store-bought powdered sugar (especially since store-bought sugar is usually genetically modified and made from highly-refined white sugar), it is still sugar and should be used sparingly.
 (Unless you make it from date sugar, in which case it is simply ground up dates.)

 Looking for some sugar-free treats?
 Check out my sugar-free recipes here.